WayneKeenan/picraftzero/README.md

 PiCraftZero is:

- + a universal remote control using virtual (web) and physical (handheld) controllers, and
+ + a universal remote control supporting virtual (web) and physical (handheld) controllers.
- + a Python library for receiving controller inputs, based on gpiozero's flow programming model (source/values)
+ + a collection of gpiozero compatible Python components for:
+   + receiving joystick updates
+   + auto discovering and controlling i2c based motor & servo add-ons for the Raspberry Pi
+   + 'steering mixers' for converting joystick to motor speeds
+   + websocket messaging

 # Status

-This is a prototype and all feedback is welcomed, please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues) for feature requests, questions and bug reports.
+PiCraft is in beta and all feedback is welcomed, for any feature requests, questions and bug reports please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues)

-This README is all the current documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, very much a work in progress.
+This README is currently the only documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, and very much a work in progress.

 # Quick Start - Installing on a Pi

-This quick start kicks the tyres to check that basic things are ok, this will run standlone on many platforms but please refer to the notes section, as this is more fun on a Pi with the Pi Camera and i2c enabled.
+This quick start kicks the tyres to check that basic things are ok, this will run standlone on many platforms but please refer to the notes section, as this is more fun when isntalled on a Pi with the Pi Camera and i2c enabled.

 To install type in: